finos-labs/applied-genai/README.md

 *   **Join the FINOS AI Readiness Special Interest Group (SIG):** [Link to SIG page](https://www.finos.org/ai-readiness)
 *   **Contribute to discussions and provide feedback:** Share your ideas, use cases, and challenges on this GitHub Repo as Issues or Discussions, the FINOS mailing list or [FINOS Community Slack](https://finos-lf.slack.com/messages/finos-community/).
 *   **Participate in workshops and events:** Attend workshops and hackathons to collaborate with other members of the community.
-*   **Contribute to open-source projects:** Contribute code, documentation, or other resources to FINOS LLM projects.
+*   **Contribute to open-source projects:** Contribute code, documentation, or other resources to FINOS projects.
 *   **Share your research and insights:** Publish your research findings, best practices, and lessons learned.

 ## Resources